emilssolmanis/hurr-durr/README.md

 ```

 The only handler currently bundled is a `FileHandler` which saves content to disk.
 To implement your own handler,
-you need to create a class containing 4 methods:
+you need to create a class inheriting from `Handler`, containing 4 methods:

  * `post(thread_id, new_post)` -- gets called when a new post is made in a thread
  * `pruned(thread_id)` -- gets called when a thread is pruned from 4chan